-Ari Aster's vivid daytime nightmare Midsommar continues to terrify moviegoers this summer, reviving interest in the hallowed tradition of folk horror.
+In July 2019, Ari Aster's vivid daytime nightmare Midsommar terrified summer moviegoers, reviving interest in the hallowed tradition of folk horror.
 Rich with sinister townsfolk, spooky agrarian villages, and blood-streaked occult rituals, folk horror tales have terrified genre fans for decades, spanning books as well as TV and films.

 Notable examples include the 1970s horror flick Wicker Man and Stephen King's 1977 short story, "Children of the Corn," featured in King's short story collection Night Shift and adapted into the 1984 supernatural horror movie, Children of the Corn.

 And then there's Thomas Tryon's pagan horror classic, Harvest Home.